opf/openproject/docs/user-guide/home/global-modules/README.md

 **All projects** is the default view and shows only active projects.
 If you do not have administrator rights, this view will be the same as **My projects**.

-**My projects** will show projects of which you are a member and public projects.
+**My projects** will show projects of which you are a member.
 When this menu entry is selected, an **I am member** filter will be activated under Filters.
 You can then add various other filters to adjust the view.

 ![OpenProject global modules my projects](openproject_global_modules_myprojects_filter.png)